jamielob/native-transitions/packages/native-transitions-tabs/README.md

 	FlowRouter.route('/', {
       name: 'tabs',
       action: function() {
+        if (!FlowRouter.getQueryParam('nt-tab')) FlowRouter.setQueryParams({'nt-tab': 1 });
         BlazeLayout.render('ntPlaceholder');
       }
     });
 ```

 The route itself and name can be anything you like, but just make sure that it renders the `ntPlaceholder` template which is provided by this package.
+To pick which tab container is displayed first change the tab number that is set by FlowRouter in the snippet above.

 In the <body> of your app use the `{{>ntTabs}}` template to set up the templates you want to use for the tabs and pages.